szeyick/University/COS80013 - Internet Security/Lab Solutions/Lab 1 - Linux Crash Course/COS80013 - Internet Security.md

 Who is logged in at the moment?**

 I am currently logged in.
+The **who** comand will display all the people currently logged in.

 **Try this command
 finger jnewbigin